Vyral/base-template/_posts/2019-01-03-shedding-some-light-on-home-inspections-in-tulsa.md

 {% include youtube.html %}

-Today I’m joined by structural engineer and professional home inspector Jahan Abdoveis of Foundation Engineering Inspections (FEI) to talk a little about home inspections.
+Today I’m joined by professional structural engineer Jahan Abdoveis of Foundation Engineering Inspections (FEI) to talk a little about home inspections.

 For Jahan, structural engineering is a family affair.
 His father was a structural engineer too, and he’s the one who started FEI.
 Their company handles all kinds of inspections, but their primary focus is structural inspections.
 According to Jahan, **the biggest home inspection issue he deals with in Tulsa is the foundation and floor slab problems.&nbsp;**